PintoGideon/notes/React/StateManagement.md

 what state.
 State is created in the component and stays in the component.
 It can be passed to a children as it's props.

-**_Model state_**: This is likely the data in your application.
-This could be the items in a given list **_Ephemeral State_**: Stuff like the value of an input field that will be wiped away when you hit enter.
+- **_Model state_**: This is likely the data in your application.
+This could be the items in a given list.
+- **_Ephemeral State_**: Stuff like the value of an input field that will be wiped away when you hit enter.

 ### this.setState() is asynchronous